jhashivam/Industry_Ready_projects/Git_GitHub/Assignment-1.md

 ![image](https://github.com/jhashivam/Industry_Ready_projects/blob/main/Git_GitHub/images/git_04.png)

-> 10. This list all of the branches in repo and also thic command is to add a <branch> argument to create a new branch with the name <Feature-1>.
+> 10. This list all of the branches in repo and also this command is to add a <branch> argument to create a new branch with the name <Feature-1>.
 ```
 git branch
 ```